bendaggers/gemini-fe/README.md

 ## Pending Items

-- Clickable Individual Transaction through modal
+- Clickable Individual Transaction.
+- Display selected Transaction's detail in a modal.
 - Fix notification body font style and color.
 - Create a back end API Endpoint for Transaction that accepts arguments
 - Create new HTTP Service for the 'single' transaction